|

 Roll

-Roll the dice and multiply (or divide or add) the numbers to place chips
+Roll the dice and multiply (or divide or subtract or add) the numbers to place chips

 on the board, get four-in-a-row (or a triangle or tic-tac-toe) to win.
 But